MainulDip/iOS-study/storyboard-1.md

 ```

 ### Auto layout:
 Constraints are used to provide device agnostic responsive layout option.
 Besides setting the superview option, sometimes the view itself needs to little tweaking inside it's size inspectors.
+- Embeding one or multiple views easily using
+- UIView / View : Container for other views to constrain multiple views easily using editor -> embed in -> view/stack etc. There is a quick embed in option at the bottom right corner of the storyboard visual builder window.
+- Stack View : Container View Horizontal and Vertical Stack View arrangements
+- Give attention to constraint to super view or safe area